 Kids may not really need special cookbooks written for them to learn the basics in the kitchen, but they’re a brilliant way to help them gain some ownership over their own food preparation.
 Lots of busy parents don’t know how to involve their little ones in the process of preparing meals, but if you give your son or daughter their very own kid-friendly cookbook, they may be inspired to whip up their own tasty treats.
-So, herd the children into the kitchen, open up one of these kids’ cookbooks and start cooking!
+So, herd the children into the kitchen, open up one of these 14 great cook books for kids, and start cooking!

 Fabulous Food Truck Children’s Books